AugustMiller/homebridge-esp-switch/readme.md

 curl -X POST http://192.168.86.240/state/toggle
 ```

-The Homebridge accessory checks the switch state every minute to ensure it is in sync with the device.
-If you need more frequent updates, you can change the `QUERY_INTERVAL` variable at the top of `esp-switch.js`.
+The Homebridge accessory checks the switch state every 30 seconds (by default) to ensure it is in sync with the device.
+If you need more frequent updates, change the `updateInterval` key in the accessory configuration.

 :deciduous_tree: